byogaratchagan/stepper_motor/README.md

 # Stepper_motor

-A stepper motor step signal generator for raspberry pi pico
+A stepper motor step signal generator/steppper motor speed control library for raspberry pi pico

 ## INSTALLATION
 Clone this repository into your projects folder